What Is Tax Avoidance?

 The U.S. tax code allows you to deduct a certain amount each year, depending on your family size.
 This is known as the “standard deduction,” and since 2017, this amount has been significantly lowering taxpayers’ taxable income.

-The current standard deduction is the amount you can claim to reduce your taxable income:
+For tax year 2025, the standard deduction (the amount you can claim to reduce your taxable income) is:

 • Real estate taxes